tbittner-cc/redesigned-adventure/README.md

 deal with hassle of a large file and storing the data in the DB was ostensibly more convenient.
 When it turned out not to be convenient.
 I decided to opt for storing the image files in a directory structure, which I'll be doing over the next few commits.
+* Note to self: use the `VACUUM` command on the DB once the migration is completed to reclaim the allocated space for the images.